 When mapping two (dependent) characteristics, we speak of a scatterplot.
 Here the two depicted dimensions correlate with on another.
 With the introduction of a third characteristic a pie chart is created.
 The use of circular arcs increases the information density further.

 Portfolio diagrams are very well suited for the visualization of positioning strategies.
 They show volumes and developments in a field of tension between market shares and growth potentials.
 Usually, the relative competitive strength is plotted to the right and growth or market attractiveness is plotted upwards.

 On the left side you can see a so-called BCG matrix which was invented by the Boston Consulting Group to help corporations analyse their business units and make better strategic decisions.

 For further customization of the chart, functionalities such as conditional formatting, smart number formatting and labeling are available.
 The graphomate bubbles can display lines for median, average and trend values to enable the viewer to make a quick statistical classification.
 In addition, target zones can be defined to highlight the desired data.
 Furthermore, conditional formatting can be achieved within a few klicks.

-Since there is a strong need for business users to see data represented in rankings, our developers invented a further mode for the graphomate bubbles which we call Trellis mode.
+Since there is a strong need for business users to see data represented in rankings, our developers invented a further mode for the graphomate bubbles which we call Small multiples mode.
 As the figure on the right side shows, it depicts the bubbles without a coordinate system but sorts the data according to their size and sums up the rest.

 Conclusion: The graphomate bubbles are perfectly suited for the representation of portfolios.
 They offer numerous options for extensive analyses with the help of circular charts.